phil-opp/blog_os/_posts/2015-09-02-setup-rust.md

 Now we fixed all linking issues.

 ## The final problem
-Unfortunately there is one last problem left that gets triggered by the following code:
+Unfortunately there is one last problem left, that gets triggered by the following code:

 ```rust
 let mut a = 42;